There's a whole load of stuff you need to look out for when you're buying a car insurance policy.

 Just bear in mind that the person who drives a car the most has to be the "main driver".
 Lying about this to get cheaper car insurance is a kind of fraud called "fronting". 🙅♀️

 Nobody wants to make a claim, but these things happen.
 So it's worth picking an insurance company that makes it easy.

-It’s worth checking out their claims process and whether you can make a do it over the phone, online or by post.
-It’s also worth taking a look at any reviews the company has.
+It's worth checking out their claims process and whether you can claim over the phone, online or by post.
+It's also worth taking a look at any reviews the company has.

 If you need to update the details on your policy, or cancel your car insurance altogether, you usually end up having to pay admin fees.

 These fees vary.
 A lot.
 So double-check what you'll have to pay for before you buy a policy.

 A lot of policies "auto-renew" after a year.
 Usually at a higher price.

 If you don't want your car insurance to automatically roll over into next year, make sure you tell your insurance company.